direin13/MegamanPygame/README.txt

 README;
 ========================================================
--An entire megaman level from scratch using a game engine I've built
+-A megaman level from scratch using a game engine I've built

 -Run 'Game.exe' to play.